barrysir/sm-analyze-stats/README.md

 # sm-analyze-stats

-Scripts to analyze a given Stepmania Stats.xml file for stats (most played songs, leaderboards, etc.)

-You can run this code but I don't really expect people to run it for themselves, it's more for people to look at and steal/reuse for their own analysis needs :)
+Script to analyze the saved statistics of a Stepmania instance (Stats.xml) and report statistics in an Excel spreadsheet.
+(This can then be imported into Google Sheets or wherever.)

+The only user of this code currently is me so sorry if it's hard to use.

 ## How to use

+### Installation

 Standard Python business:
-  * Dependencies are in `requirements.txt`.
-Install with `pip install -r requirements.txt`.
+  * Python 3.9+
-    * Optionally create a virtual environment before installing if you don't want to clutter your main Python installation. `python -m venv venv`
+  * Optionally create a virtual environment before installing if you don't want to clutter your main Python installation. `python -m venv venv` to create the environment, then `venv/Scripts/activate` (or wherever you activation script is) to enter it.
+  * Dependencies are in `pyproject.toml`.
+Install with `pip install .`
+  * The `pyproject.toml` also has optional dependencies listed for development and notebook libraries.
+To install these, e.g. the `notebook` optional dependencies, run `pip install .[notebook]`.

+### Prerequisite data files

-The analysis uses your Stepmania `Stats.xml` file as well as a scan of your Stepmania songs folder (not required, but it greatly improves the quality of the output data.)
+The analysis uses your Stepmania `Stats.xml` file as well as a scan of your Stepmania songs folder.
+You can usually find this at `(your stepmania folder)/Save/MachineProfile/Stats.xml`.

 To scan your Stepmania folder use the `getavailablesongs.py` script (usage: `getavailablesongs.py (path to your songs folder)`).
 After iterating through your song folder for a while, it will generate a CSV file which the data analysis knows to look for and read.

-The data analysis is done in a Jupyter notebook.
-There's a preamble to load in required data, then the code to generate each data table appears in its own section.
-Run the preamble then run each tables' section one-by-one.
-Each section is structured to write the data to your clipboard, which you can then paste into Excel or Google Sheets or wherever you want.
+### Generating the report

+The main script is `py main.py`.
+Provide the data files as command-line arguments.
+Please view its help page for information on how to use it.
+By default it will write the finished report to `output.xlsx` (configurable by a command line parameter).

+### Optional: Jupyter notebook

+A Jupyter notebook (after installing Jupyter, run `jupyter notebook`) is also provided with sections to generate each table individually.
+You can use this notebook to do your own analysis.
+More information is written in the notebook.

+## Development notes

+Using `ruff` for code linting. `ruff format .` -> `ruff check .`.

 ## Available statistics